mteresaparreira/bad-robots-empathy/code/README.md

     Each model has the following scripts:

-    - `superBAD_model_original.py`: that has the code to execute the model on the participant data on a number of hyper-parameter combinations to determine the best performing parameter combination.
+    - `superBAD_model_original.py`: that has the code to execute the model on the participant data on a number of hyper-parameter combinations to determine the best performing parameter combination - without and cross-validation folds - and the participant data is non-overlapping.
     - `superBAD_model_k_fold_cv_overlapping_train_val_plot.py`: has the code to execute the model on a given parameter combination on a 5 FOLD cross validation - where the folds have overlapping participant data.
 This code is used to obtain the plots during the 5 fold CV - to see how the model behaves.
     Here, the validation dataset is used as the test_data during model training.